The Virtual Armchair General

 Return To Top of List

-Block Section 32--Shanghai Lil's-- The most dangerous saloon on the coast, where more people are sent to the hospital, jail, and morgue in the entire city.
+Block Section 32--Shanghai Lil's-- The most dangerous saloon on the coast, where more people are sent to the hospital, jail, and morgue than in the entire city.
 And then there are those who simply are never heard of again.
 Widely believed to be the heart of criminal activity in the Harbor, it's flamboyant namesake owner is herself without a police record.
 Believed to be involved in activities in Chinatown, too, her wealth and influence provide her a special status in the City's Underworld.

 The block is 10" square and Lil's is 7" high, while the shops along side are all 3" high at their roof peaks.
 Besides Lil's, other businesses in the Block include Israel Hawkins, seller of maps and navigation equipment, Lloyd and Bridges Marine Salvage, Burlyman's Tattoo Parlor, and Sven Torgersen, Ship Chandler.